December 28th – March 10th

 New terrain opens almost every day after additional avalanche work.
 Many times the freshest snow may be on Thursdays, but over the weekend more terrain typically opens each day so you will usually find the most terrain options on Sundays.
 This means fresh powder is usually available every day of the week regardless of when the last snow fell.

-- Prepare for the high altitude.
+Prepare for the high altitude.
+There are medications which doctors may prescribe to help overcome altitude sickness.
 Check with your physician first before taking any medications.
-You can start taking Diamox one day before you arrive for best results (RX.
-We are told that the recommended dose is 125mg twice a day, but check with your Doctor) or Ginseng 100 mg twice a day starting 5 days before you get here.
 If you are coming from sea level, skiing an easy partial day before your Silverton day will help with the altitude.
 Most importantly, remember to stay hydrated by drinking plenty of water.

 Relax!
 There is no mad dash to ski it up as fast as possible like at a regular ski area.
 The nice thing about Silverton is the snow will still be there, so relax and enjoy your day.
 Guided skiing moves at a different pace than at a hectic ski resort with high speed lifts and agro attitudes.
 Most groups ski 4-5 runs a day (8,000-12,000 feet of vert) and are completely worn out.
 But if you want to ski as much vert as humanly possible by skipping lunch, snacks, and bathroom breaks and sprinting instead of hiking, let your guide know and they will try to accommodate you.